Why Should You Care?

-Capturing data: Capturing data is essential as it is created in real time or near time and distributed across different operational decision makers.
-It particularly includes stops or order level updates of estimated times of arrivals (ETA) at a driver, customer, dispatcher or DC level.
+Capturing data is essential as it is created in real-time or near time and distributed across different operational decision-makers.
+It particularly includes stops or order level updates of estimated times of arrivals (ETA) at a driver, customer, dispatcher, or DC level.
 Post factum delivery data such as late deliveries and actual service times is also important to capture and store properly.
 To minimize late deliveries by implementing dynamic routing, dispatchers need timely data that shows ETAs with service times and other variables not being produced by GPS tracking software.

-The other important feature of Less Platform is the multiple depot or DC planning functionality.
-It is very convenient for the companies that have centralised operational planning activities.
+The other important feature of Less Platform is the multiple depots or DC planning functionality.
+It is very convenient for companies that have centralized operational planning activities.
 Secondly, it helps to generate data for separate DCs as well as aggregate it on a company level.
-As we have already mentioned, the number of DCs are increasing and moving closer to customers making both operational and strategic routing harder and potential inefficiencies bigger.
+As we have already mentioned, the number of DCs is increasing and moving closer to customers making both operational and strategic routing harder and potential inefficiencies bigger.